-MARINE SCIENCE Open to Grades: 10-12 Credit(s): 1 Course Number: 4210 Prerequisites: None.
-Notes: This is a virtual course thr Learning. ough Connexus
+MARINE SCIENCE Open to Grades: 10-12 Credit(s): 1 Course Number: 4211 Prerequisites: None.
+Notes: This is a virtual course thro Learning.
+This course will count towa requirements 0

 As our amazing planet continues to change over time, it becomes increasingly more apparent how human activity has made environmental impacts.
 In the marine science course, you will delve deep into Earth's bodies of water and study geologic structures and how they impact the oceans.
 You will investigate characteristics of various populations, patterns of distribution of life in our aquatic systems, and ongoing changes occurring every day in our precious ecosystems.
 You will be amazed and enlightened at just how much our oceans and lakes affect climate, weather, and seasonal variations.
 You will have the opportunity to explore the relationships among living organisms and see how they are affected by our oceans currents, tides, and waves.
 (Connexus Learning,)